President visits Ayodhya temple construction site, offers prayers to Ram Lalla | Entertainment

 He also referred to Ayutthaya, a city in Thailand.

 ''In public life, Mahatma Gandhi had imbibed the ideals of Lord Ram.
-Gandhiji in his conceptualization of an ideal India had named it 'Ramrajya'.
+Gandhiji in his conceptualisation of an ideal India, had named it as 'Ramrajya'.
 The name of Lord Ram was very important for Mahatma Gandhi,'' Kovind said.

-He lauded the UP government for making efforts to take the Ramayana to the masses through art and culture by organizing Ramayan Conclave.
+He lauded the UP government for making efforts to take the Ramayans to the masses through art and culture by organising Ramayan Conclave.
+In his address after the inauguration of the Ramayan Conclave, Adityanath said, ''Ram belongs to everyone.''
+It is this eternal faith in Lord Ram that paved the way for the construction of Ram temple, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)